fbpx

 What Is Superscoring?

 Many colleges use superscoring because it highlights a student’s best performance in each section, offering a more comprehensive view of their academic potential.
 However, policies can differ depending on the institution.
-For instance, Princeton University allows students to take advantage of the SAT’s Score Choice option and considers only the highest composite ACT score, while encouraging applicants to submit all test results for a holistic review.

 What Is Score Choice?